-If you are currently in the industry, how the changes affect you depends on the type and level of licence you currently hold.
-Read on for specific information for Business Broking Certificate of Registration holders.
+If you were in the industry before the 23 March 2020 reforms, how the changes affect you depends on the type and level of your licence.
+Read information for Business Broking Certificate of Registration holders.

 Your certificate and authorised functions

-From 23 March 2020, the name of your certificate will change to Assistant Agent in Real Estate – Business Agent.
+From 23 March 2020, the name of your certificate changed to Assistant Agent in Real Estate – Business Agent.

 This certificate is conditioned to the work currently done by a business salesperson.